 - Double-click on the Package.appxmanifest.xml file and go to the Packaging tab to check that the game is associated correctly.

 If you have associated the solution to a published game that is live and listed in the Store, your solution will have an active license and you are one step closer in creating add-ons for your game.
 For more info, see Packaging apps.

 As you create add-ons, make sure you're associating them with the right game submission.
 For details about how to configure all the various info associated with an add-on, see Add-on submissions.

-- Go to the Dev Center and sign in.
+- Go to Partner Center and sign in.

 - From the Dashboard overview or All apps page, click the app you want to create the add-on for.

 - On the App Overview page, in the Add-ons section, select Create a new add-on.